MysteryPancake/Houdini-OpenCL/README.md

 ## Parallel processing headaches

-OpenCL runs in parallel, so what happens if many workitems try to change the same memory address at the same time?
+OpenCL runs in parallel, so what happens if many workitems change the same address at the same time?

 The VEX equivalent is changing a specific item using `setattrib()`.